gerritjvv/cassatest/README.md

 # cassatest

-A Clojure library designed to ... well, that part is up to you.
+A cassandra library to help with testing reads allowing to specify threads and rate limits

 ## Usage